ymath-io/ymath.io/content/courses/exponents/properties/same-base/index.md

 $$\neq x^5\neq y^5 \neq (x+y)^5 \neq (xy)^5$$
 In case you missed it, all the expressions on the second line are **not equal** to the expressions on the first line.
 Don't make up new properties unless you know that they're true.
 Chances are, the "property" will be false!

-Speaking of incorrect properties, make sure the powers are being multiplied, not added together.
+Speaking of incorrect properties, make sure the powers are being multiplied, not added together, when you use the Product of Powers Property.
+It's not called the Addition of Powers Property for a reason.
 $$x^2+x^3\neq x^5$$

 In case you're curious, a valid way to rewrite the above expression is to use the Product of Powers Property along with the Distributive Property.
 $$x^2+x^3=x^2\cdot1+x^2\cdot x^1=x^2(1+x)$$
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjczNTIzMzM1LC04MzYxODY3NzIsNjY0MD
+eyJoaXN0b3J5IjpbMTgwMTI2MTc0NywtODM2MTg2NzcyLDY2ND
-Y4MTE3XX0=
+A2ODExN119
 -->